-For regular home users, the GT-AX11000 is overkill.
+For regular home users, the Asus GT-AX11000 is overkill.
 It doesn’t hurt to get it, but you won’t get much more out of it than other less pricey alternatives, such as the RT-AX88U, the RT-AC86U, or even the much older RT-AC88U.
-And that’s because, at the core, the GT-AX11000 is a familiar Asus router.
+And that’s because, at the core, the GT-AX11000 is a standard Asus router.

 Still a familiar router with universal setting restoration

 If you’ve used an Asus router before, you’ll feel right at home with the GT-AX1100.
 To get it up and going, connect a computer to one of its LAN ports, fire up a browser and go to router.asus.com (or the router’s default IP, which is 192.168.50.1) and the rest is self-explanatory.
 Generally, you can treat it like any router with a web interface.

 By the way, in my testing, the GT-AX11000 could accept a setting file from any Asus router.
 So if you’re upgrading, just backup your old router and upload the settings to it — your network setup will remain the same.
 This universal restoration saves you a lot of time, especially if you have an AiMesh system.
 In this case, you won’t need to re-setup your nodes when you use the GT-AX11000 as the new router unit.

 The Asus GT-AX11000’s web user interface features the ROG theme like the case of the GT-AC5300.
 The UI is responsive — most responsive among Asus routers I’ve worked with — and organized, making setting it up and managing its features a pleasure.
 The router is not hard to use, but you need to know the basics of setting up a home network before getting the most out of it.